Kim Kardashian Leaves Nothing To The Imagination In Latest Shapewear Pic

 Kim Kardashian’s new shapewear line is receiving the best possible promo: the Keeping Up With The Kardashians star has taken to Instagram as a brand ambassador.
 If anything screams Kardashian these days, it’s the E! show’s famous family fronting their own empires.
 Kim may have a best-selling beauty line to her name, but it looks like she’s well into expanding her ventures by virtue of her shapewear line.
 Curves are, after all, this star’s trademark.

 Earlier today, Kim updated her Instagram.
-The star appeared shot in a bathroom, with white marble tiling forming a ledge for Kim to rest herself on.
-The 38-year-old was flaunting her famous frame in a skin-tight and somewhat eye-popping black outfit – the caption-mentioned “bodysuit” might have been keeping Kim’s waistline tucked in, but the neckline wasn’t leaving much to the imagination.
-With a skin-tight finish and a strappy upper, this one-piece was definitely reminding Instagram why Kim’s voluptuous assets are so famous.
+The star’s pic series appears to have been taken in a bathroom, with white marble tiling forming a ledge for Kim to rest herself on.
+The 38-year-old was flaunting her famous frame in a skin-tight and somewhat eye-popping black outfit.
+While the caption-mentioned “bodysuit” might have been keeping Kim’s waistline tucked in, the neckline wasn’t leaving much to the imagination.
+With a skin-tight finish and a strappy top, this one-piece was definitely reminding Instagram why Kim’s voluptuous assets are so famous.

 Kim posed for her photos with sideways and upwards glances, with the images also showcasing the brunette’s choppy long bob and on-point makeup.
 A caption from Kim clarified exactly which of her shapewear items she was wearing, alongside giving a shout-out to the brand’s Instagram handle.